 The 16x16 cabin sleeps four and is equipped with four single foam mattresses, two on regular frames and two on trundle style frames.
 A bench, broom and dust pan are provided.
 A portable toilet is located 30 yards from the lookout behind a privacy screen.
 This is for poop not pee, please be prepared to pee away from the lookout behind a tree.
 The lookout has LED strip lights that provide a lot of light.
 Guests must bring their own water for drinking, cooking and washing.
 As well as cookware, dishes, bedding, flashlight, first aid supplies, trash bags and maybe a game or two.

 Access to the lookout requires a four-wheel drive high-clearance vehicle.
 Not a grocery getter, the road is very rough and has two ledges to negotiate.
 Good tires are a must for any rig driving the 5713 road.

-Entry to the cabin is by combination lock.
-The combination to the padlock is provided in the reservation confirmation letter.
+Entry to the cabin is by a combination lock.
+The combination to the padlock is provided in the reservation confirmation letter and in your recreation.gov account.

 Tyee Lookout has a minimum 2-night stay due to the remoteness and road condition.